ConsistentCity: Semantic Flow-guided Occupancy DiT for Temporally Consistent Driving Scene Synthesis

 Overview

-Illustration of Scene Flow Estimation
+Illustration of Semantic Flow Estimation

-We present ConsistentCity, a two-stage scene synthesis framework which first converts sequential BEV semantic maps into temporally consistent 3D occupancies, and then provides guidance for temporally coherent video synthesis.
-In the first stage, ConsistentCity adopts DiT architectures in a pretrained occupancy VQ-VAE latent space for efficiency.
-To ensure temporal consistency,
+We present ConsistentCity, a two-stage scene synthesis framework that first converts sequential BEV semantic maps into temporally consistent 3D occupancies, and then uses them to guide temporally coherent video synthesis.
+In the first stage, ConsistentCity adopts a DiT architecture in a pretrained occupancy VQ-VAE latent space for efficiency.
+To ensure temporal consistency, we introduce Semantic Flow-guided Diffusion Transformers (SF-DiT), which extend standard DiT by incorporating temporal semantic flow modeling.

-we introduce Semantic Flow-guided Diffusion Transformers (SF-DiT), which extend standard DiT by incorporating temporal semantic flow modeling.
 SF-DiT processes noised latent vectors conditioned on sequential BEV semantic maps, with semantic flow guidance integrated at each transformer block.
-The generated temporally coherent latents are then decoded to full 3D occupancy that preserve temporal evolution.
-For the second stage, these consistent 3D occupancies are rendered (as semantic & depth maps) onto 2D image planes as control signals for pretrained diffusion models to generate driving videos.
+The generated temporally coherent latents are then decoded into full 3D occupancy that faithfully preserves scene evolution.
+In the second stage, these consistent 3D occupancies are rendered (as semantic and depth maps) onto 2D image planes and used as control signals for pretrained diffusion models to synthesize driving videos.

 Pipeline of ConsistentCity

-Specifically, our approach begins with a Semantic Flow Estimation step to extract flow vectors (direction and magnitude), model uncertainty of estimated flows, and classify flow semantics (e.g., objects appearing & disappearing).
-This combined semantic flows provide a physics-aligned motion foundation for both spatial and temporal modeling.
-Our Semantic Flow-guided Diffusion Transformer (SF-DiT) architecture integrates this semantic flow directly into DiT through a novel Semantic Flow-Modulated Cross-Attention (SFMCA) module (as in Fig.1).
-SF-DiT ensures both geometric precision and temporal consistency based on physics-aligned and temporally consistent flow constraints, achieving robust temporal fusion throughout the generation process.
-Contributions of our work are threefold:
+Our approach begins with a Semantic Flow Estimation step to extract flow vectors (direction and magnitude), estimate flow uncertainty, and classify flow semantics (e.g., objects appearing and disappearing).
+This combined semantic flow provides a physics-aligned motion prior for both spatial and temporal modeling.
+Our SF-DiT architecture integrates this semantic flow directly into DiT via a novel Semantic Flow-Modulated Cross-Attention (SFMCA) module (as in Fig. 1).
+SF-DiT enforces both geometric precision and temporal consistency under physics-aligned flow constraints, achieving robust temporal fusion throughout the generation process.

-Illustration of SFMCA
+Illustration of the SFMCA mechanism

-• A SF-DiT architecture with novel Semantic Flow-Modulated Cross-Attention that achieve temporally consistent driving videos generation.
+• A Semantic Flow-guided Diffusion Transformer (SF-DiT) with a novel Semantic Flow-Modulated Cross-Attention (SFMCA) mechanism that enables temporally consistent driving video generation.

 title={ConsistentCity: Semantic Flow-guided Occupancy DiT for Temporally Consistent Driving Scene Synthesis},